Wedding Dress Shopping Tips from a Professional Bridal Stylist

 - Do not shop too early or too late.
 If you go shopping before you are ready to buy, it will be difficult when you fall in love with a dress.
 Alternately, waiting until the last minute isn’t a great idea either.
 It can be difficult to find what you’re looking for if you wait until two months or less before the wedding.

 - Look online first.
 Check out style options ahead of time to determine what you may be more interested in.
 Note: they probably won’t have every single dress in the store in your size.
 But this at least gives your stylist an idea of where to start.

 - Don’t think that you have to cry to know that it is your dress!
 Plenty of people cry when they find their dress, but lots don’t as well.
 It does not have to be a big dramatic moment!
 But it is okay if that is how finding your dress is for you!
 Everyone is different.

 - The clearance rack can be a lifesaver and often has some more unique styles that don’t fit everyone’s vision.

-Shopping for my wedding dress and saying “yes!” was so much fun.
+Shopping for your wedding dress and saying “yes!” is so much fun.
 I hope all of y’all have just as much fun finding your dresses as I did!